djberg96/dbi-dbrc/README.md

 ## Description
-This is a supplement to the dbi module, allowing you to avoid hard-coding passwords in your programs that make database connections.
+This is a supplement to the dbi library, allowing you to avoid hard-coding passwords in your programs that make database connections.
 It can also be used as a general password storage mechanism for other types of connections, e.g. ssh, ftp, etc.